Andrew Sockalexis: Career

 As a young man, Andrew had training from Tom Daley of Bangor and Arthur Smith of Orono.
 Tom Daley trained Andrew until he was 18 years old.
 In 1911, Arthur Smith, the track coach of the University of Maine, prepared Andrew for the United States Olympic Team tryouts held at Harvard University.
 He qualified with eleven other runners for the marathon.
 Andrew participated in the 1912 Olympics hosted by Sweden.
 The United States marathon team was sponsored by the Dorchester AA team.
 Andrew was quoted by a newspaper that at all times he was running not only for the United States but also for his own people, the Penobscot.
 Coach Smith stated to the newspapers that the United States was very confident in their chances of winning the Olympic marathon.
 Andrew finished fourth place with a time of 2:42:07, five minutes behind the winner.
 Harold Reynolds, the Boston Post Commissioner, stated that Andrew finished strong and running like the champion he should have been.

 When Andrew returned home from the Olympics, he received a royal welcome as though he had won the marathon.
 He was invited to run in many races around New England.
 Andrew completed the Boston Marathon in 1912 and 1913, finishing second both times.

 Personal life

 Andrew married a fellow Penobscot, Pauline Shay, from his reservation village at Indian Island, Maine on November 16, 1913.

 Later years and death

+Andrew died on August 26, 1919 in the town of South Paris, Maine at the age of 27, after a long illness.
+The circumstances of his illness and eventual death are unclear.
+According to one historical account: